 Still not sure?

-Here are 5 Signs You’ve got a Problem
+Here are 5 Signs You Have an Addiction:

 Do you lie to friends and family about using or how often you use or drink?
 Do you lie to yourself?
 This is one of the first signs that we see in people who are developing a problem with drugs or alcohol.